kotlin-hands-on/hands-on/Introduction to Coroutines/05_Concurrency.md

 `async` starts a new coroutine and returns a `Deferred` object.
-`Deferred` represents a concept known by other names as `Future` or `Promise`: it stores a computation, but it *defers* the moment when you get the final result; it *promises* the result some time in the *future*.
+`Deferred` represents a concept known by other names as `Future` or `Promise`: it stores a computation, but it *defers* the moment when you get the final result; it *promises* the result sometime in the *future*.

 The main difference between `async` and `launch` is that `launch` is used for starting a computation that isn't expected to return a specific result.
 `launch` returns `Job`, which represents the coroutine.
-You can wait until it completes by calling `Job.join()`, but it doesn't return you any specific result.
+You can wait until it completes by calling `Job.join()`.

 `Deferred` is a generic type which extends `Job`.
 Your `async` call can return `Deferred<Int>` or `Deferred<CustomType>` depending on what the lambda returns (the last expression inside the lambda is the result).

 To get the result of a coroutine, you call `await()` on the `Deferred` instance.
-While awaiting for the result, the coroutine you call this `await` from, suspends:
+While waiting for the result, the coroutine you call this `await` from, suspends:

 ```run-kotlin
 import kotlinx.coroutines.*